18F/before-you-ship/_pages/ato/walkthrough.md

 * 18F FISMA Moderate (`moderate | moderate | moderate`) (ex: cloud.gov, MyUSA)
 * 18F FISMA High (`high | high | high`) will soon be available, modeled after the new Identity platform

+"Controls" are the individual security requirements laid out by the National Institute of Standards and Technology (NIST) – you can see a list of them on the [Controls](../controls/) page.
 [NIST 800-53 Table D-2](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf#page=109) shows how each control maps to the overall baseline.

 If your system does not fall into one of the buckets above (for example, you have a `low | moderate | moderate` system), you must create a new baseline.
 You will do this by making a new certification schema in [Compliance Masonry](https://github.com/opencontrol/compliance-masonry).
 It is possible to downgrade the level for any particular control, as long as it doesn't affect any other controls with a higher level (e.g. account management can be `low` if it doesn't allow you to edit confidential data).
 Note that there aren't that many specifics around what each level means for each control.